TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 #### kdbgscan Plugin

+KDBG is known as Kernel Debugger, used for debugging purposes if the system crashes.
 To determine the kdbg signature of an image, first ran the command,

 ```bash
 python vol.py -f memory.dmp imageinfo